mwat56/Nele/README.md

 	logStack = true

 	# Use preview images of linked pages.
-	# NOTE: This feature depends on the external `wkhtmltoimage` external;
+	# NOTE: This feature depends on the external `wkhtmltoimage` binary;
 	# for more details see: https://godoc.org/github.com/mwat56/pageview
 	pageView = true